dylan-lang/zlib/documentation/source/zlib-binding.rst

 .. constant:: $z-stream-error

-   Returned if the compression level is not valid.
+   The compression level is not valid.

    :type: :drm:`<integer>`